 On August 20, 2015, Catalyst Biosciences, Inc., formerly known as Targacept, Inc. (the "Company"), completed its business combination with Catalyst Bio, Inc., formerly known as Catalyst Biosciences, Inc. ("Catalyst"), in accordance with the terms of the Agreement and Plan of Merger, dated as of March 5, 2015, as amended on May 6 and May 13, 2015 (the "Merger Agreement"), by and among the Company, Talos Merger Sub, Inc. ("Merger Sub") and Catalyst, pursuant to which Merger Sub merged with and into Catalyst, with Catalyst surviving as a wholly-owned subsidiary of the Company (the "Merger").
 Also on August 20, 2015, in connection with, and prior to the completion of, the Merger, the Company effected a seven-for-one reverse stock split of its common stock and changed its name to "Catalyst Biosciences, Inc." The Targacept, Inc. 2015 Stock Incentive Plan (the "Plan") was amended and restated effective October 14, 2015 by the Company to reflect the effect of the reverse stock split and related adjustments as provided under the terms of the Plan and to reflect the corporate name change by re-titling the Plan the Catalyst Biosciences, Inc. 2015 Stock Incentive Plan.
-The Plan was further amended effective December 14, 2015, to increase the annual participant award limitations under the Plan.
-The Plan is hereby amended and restated effective as of the 9th day of June, 2016 by the Company to increase the maximum aggregate number of shares of Company common stock that may be issued under the Plan and make other technical changes.
+The Plan was further amended effective December 14, 2015, to increase the annual participant award limitations under the Plan, and effective June 9, 2016, to increase the maximum aggregate number of shares of Company common stock that may be issued under the Plan.
+On February 10, 2017, the Company effected a one-for-fifteen reverse stock split of its common stock.
+The Plan is hereby amended and restated effective as of the 15th day of June, 2017 by the Company to increase the maximum aggregate number of shares of the Company common stock that may be issued under the Plan, to increase the 162(m) annual grant limits, to change the non-employee director limit, and to otherwise reflect the effect of the 2017 reverse stock split.